-Emphasis on Instructional Programs and Student Outcomes: Throughout Florida, Chipola recognized for is the quality of instructional its programs, all of which undergo annual program assessments according to specific expected outcomes.
+• Emphasis on Instructional Programs and Student Outcomes: Throughout Florida, Chipola is recognized for the quality of its instructional programs, all of which undergo annual program assessments according to specific expected outcomes.
 A rigorous program assessment process helps deans, department chairs, and lead faculty determine program strengths and weaknesses and make improvements.
 All academic departments require common course syllabi, departmental final exams, and textbooks.
 Academic departments provide students with access to appropriate labs and instructional materials.